You found your voice, and you want to record your first song.

 With a free app like recorder for android, you can record in very high quality and share it the easy way.
 But you might need a better mic than the internal.

 Ever tried the mic you have on your headphones?
 Place it in a stand or just hang it somewhere and sing in front of it, about 20 cm away from the mic in a quiet environment.

 You might be surprised how good it will sound.

 If you want to upgrade your mic quality, you could try the Rode VideoMic and see if you like it.
-I haven’t tried it myself, but the reviews are very good.
+I haven’t tried it myself, but the reviews are excellent.

 With this gear and these tips, you can start recording in no time.
-If you have some basic multitrack recording software you can even create your own choir.
+If you have some basic multitrack recording software, you can even create your choir.
 Experiment and see what you can come up with.

 And as always, Keep creating awesome music and share it with the world.

 Get free tips and tricks to Make Awesome Music,

 right in your inbox